 \textbf{No streaming \response{} \filters{}.} The \response{} \filters{} we consider are shown the entire response.
 However, to reduce latency, developers may \textit{stream} the model response to the \response{} \filter{} as it is generated.
 This may introduce new vulnerabilities, such as disclosing the beginnings of harmful outputs, that can be pieced together across multiple queries to reassemble much of the response.
 Conversely, it also introduces new challenges for the attacker: adversarial suffixes are no longer viable against the \response{} \filter{} because the \filter{} sees the harmful content before it sees the jailbreak.
 This is an important difference, as we were unable to effectively transfer a prefix \response{} \filter{} jailbreak in Section~\ref{sec:transfer}, meaning that our transfer attack would be ineffective against streaming \filters{}.

-\textbf{Limited \filter{} efficacy.} Although some of the pipelines evaluated significantly improve robustness relative to an undefended model, we find that black-box attacks are effective in most cases even against state-of-the-art open-weight \filters{}.
-This highlights the need for improved \filters{}, such as through using larger models, training on more diverse datasets including synthetic data generation, or potentially ensembling multiple different \filter{}s.
-We expect our qualitative takeaways to generalize to quantitatively stronger pipelines, however we do suspect the weaknesses of existing \filters{} obscures differences in performance between attack methods.
+\textbf{Limited \filter{} efficacy.} Although some of the pipelines we evaluate significantly improve robustness relative to an undefended model, we find that black-box attacks are effective in most cases even against state-of-the-art open-weight \filters{}.
+This highlights the need for improved \filters{}, such as using larger models, training on more diverse datasets including synthetic data generation, or potentially ensembling multiple \filter{}s.
+We expect our qualitative takeaways to generalize to quantitatively stronger pipelines, however we do suspect the weaknesses of existing \filters{} obscure differences in performance between attack methods.

 \textbf{Component optimization.} In our implementation of \stagedattack, we greedily optimize each component.\footnote{An exception is the \rfj{} in front-to-back \stagedattack, which takes into account \query{} \filter{} rejections.} Thus we sometimes see interference between components, for example between the \rfj{} and the query, resulting in the model response not being as helpful or as on-topic as it otherwise would have been.
 Figure~\ref{fig:figure1} demonstrates this, as the undefended model success is lower under \stagedattack than pure \pap.
 Future versions of \stagedattack could explicitly consider this interference in the optimization process, and include terms designed to maintain the component-specific attack success rate of previous stages.